How To Search For Theorems In Lean 4

 I use Loogle as frequently as I use LeanSearch!

-I think a good rule of thumb is: when you're new to formalisation, you should start by using LeanSearch (because you don't yet have a gut feeling for "what kind of theorem is likely to exist in Mathlib"), and then add Loogle to your toolbox.
+I think a good rule of thumb is: when you're new to formalization, you should start by using LeanSearch (because you don't yet have a gut feeling for "what kind of theorem is likely to exist in Mathlib"), and then add Loogle to your toolbox.

 I mostly use Loogle from within vscode (this functionality is provided by the default vscode-lean extension), this is what it looks like: